param-eter/identify_the_animal/README.md

 ## Outcome
-This model returned a cross validation accuracy of around **96.7%** and a leaderboard accuracy of **94%**.
+This model returned a validation accuracy of around **96.7%** and a leaderboard accuracy of **94%**.
 This was good enough to get 11th when the competition finished.